LitoKarageorgou/floral-design-studio/docs/README.md

 Version 1.8.0 - 11-01-2025

-- Redesigned sections on Homepage: About, Featured In and Testimonials.
+- Redesigned sections on Homepage: About, Featured, and Testimonials.
 - Replaced Newsletter and Social Media Sections with new Instagram Grid Section on Homepage.

-Version 1.8.1 - 11-01-2025
+Version 1.8.1 - 12-01-2025

 - Edited Portfolio Section images on Homepage.
 - Deleted commented-out sections.